-Lack of an effective remedy to demand that legal termination of pregnancy be provided

-7.9 The hospital director, in the notification by which he convened the first meeting of the medical board, did not ask it whether the continuation of the pregnancy would cause grave and permanent harm to the health of L.C., but rather asked: (a) if the spinal surgery could be performed without compromising the life of the child; (b) if the pregnancy of a patient with this medical diagnosis endangered the life of the mother; and (c) if the child, under these conditions, could be born with serious or permanent defects.
+Lack of an effective remedy to demand that legal termination of pregnancy be provided patient with this medical diagnosis endangered the life of the mother; and (c) if the child, under these conditions, could be born with serious or permanent defects.
 Nevertheless, from the author's request and article 119 of the Penal Code it is clear that the request for an abortion was related to the serious and permanent harm involved in continuing the pregnancy.
 The questions, however, focused the discussion on harm to the foetus, which ensured an opinion that was practically a foregone conclusion and did not find a need to perform a therapeutic abortion.
-No one mentioned the effect that continuing to postpone the surgery would have on L.C.'s prospects for recovery, nor the harm to her mental health.
-Only the third meeting of the medical board, held on 19 May 2007, was convened for the purpose of determining whether, given the medical condition of L.C., the termination of pregnancy was warranted.
-However, it was not made explicit that this request should be evaluated in the light of the harm to L.C.'s physical and mental health that the indefinite postponement of the surgery and the imposition of motherhood would cause.
+No one mentioned the effect that continuing to postpone the surgery would have on L. C.'s prospects for recovery, nor the harm to her mental health.
+Only the third meeting of the medical board, held on 19 May 2007, was convened for the purpose of determining whether, given the medical condition of L. C., the termination of pregnancy was warranted.
+However, it was not made explicit that this request should be evaluated in the light of the harm to her physical and mental health that the indefinite postponement of the surgery and the imposition of motherhood would have on the girl.
 Finally, despite not having discussed the causes for which the therapeutic abortion was requested, the board determined that the termination of pregnancy would not be performed.
 The author was only informed of this decision 11 days later, that is, 42 days after her request.